lopaka/instructions/ubuntu-16.04-install-asus-x205ta.md

 # Instructions to install Ubuntu 16.04 LTS on ASUS EeeBook X205TA

-*NOTICE: at the time of writing this, the following hardware items do not work out-of-the-box: wireless and sound.
-I use a small wireless USB key listed in the instructions, and currently not using sound*
+*NOTICE: at the time of writing this, bluetooth, sound, and mic does not work.*

 ## Required items
 * Separate system already running Ubuntu 16.04 - this is where you will build the 32bit boot loader and create the USB install flash drive.
-* USB Wi-Fi or wire network adapter - the install will grab the grub-efi-ia32-bin package and needs to be online to do so, otherwise the install will fail.
-The internal Wi-Fi adapter does not work out-of-the-box.
-I used [this USB WIFI adapter](http://www.newegg.com/Product/Product.aspx?Item=N82E16833315091) laying around and it worked perfectly.
 * Bootable USB flash drive at least 2GB - ALL DATA WILL BE REMOVED FROM THIS DRIVE!

 ## Prepare the USB flashdrive to be used as the install media